Skip to Content

 What deployment supports are in place for students (and their parents)?

 Anchored4Life (A4L) is offered to students at 18 schools in the NAS Jacksonville area and the CYP Youth Activities Center.
 A4L is a transition and resiliency program and deployment kits and activities are offered to students that participate.
 36 schools in the NAS Jacksonville area have a Military Family Life Counselor (MFLC) that offers FREE individual counseling, as well as group counseling to students for deployment support.
-Deployment club, military kids club, and friendship club are just a few of the options that military students can participate in.
+Deployment club, military kids club and friendship club are just a few of the options that military students can participate in.
 In addition, the School Liaison has a list of deployment resources for families who reach out for support.

 Command, School, Community Communications